Herrenhausen Palace: Gardens

-The palace's extensive gardens extending beyond the original "Großer Garten" are an important example of baroque and later garden design and contain many significant period garden buildings.
+The palace's extensive gardens extending beyond the original Great Garden are an important example of baroque and later garden design and contain many significant period garden buildings.
 The gardens were reinstated following major damage in World War II, and became an important leisure resource for the city of Hanover, with new additions including an aquarium.

 Births, deaths and burials

 King George II of Great Britain was born in Herrenhausen Palace in 1683.
 Three of his daughters were born there: